The Wireless Outdoor Cinema Company

 Film buff's inspiration inspires backyard theater business

-Interview with Kathryn Skelton from the Sun Journal and Todd Morton, owner of the Wireless Outdoor Cinema Company
+Interview with Kathryn Skelton from the Sun Journal and Todd Morton, founder of the Wireless Outdoor Cinema Company

-October 10, 2021 — BRIDGTON — Todd Morton wanted the perfect outdoor screen to watch movies next to a bonfire and under the stars with friends at his Woods Pond home.
+October 10, 2021 — BRIDGTON — Todd Morton wanted the perfect outdoor movie theater setup to watch movies next to a bonfire under the stars and moon with friends and family at his Woods Pond home.

 He hit his wood shop and built a business.